 What developments can we expect in the near future?

-In the near future, it is expected that various Developments in the construction industry and thereby contribute to increasing the efficiency and quality of construction projects.
-One of these developments is BIMStandardisationwhich utilises digital twins in accordance with BIM guidelines.
+In the near future, it is expected that various Developments in the construction sector, thereby contributing to an increase in the efficiency and quality of construction projects.
+One of these developments is BIMStandardisation, which utilises digital twins in accordance with BIM guidelines.
 This Standardisation planning and construction processes can be seamlessly integrated and coordinated, resulting in effective project management.

 Another development is the increased integration of BIM into Smart Buildings.
 This enables comprehensive monitoring and control, which in turn leads to optimised energy consumption and an improved user experience.
 By using sensor data, risks can be identified and minimised at an early stage, resulting in safer and more sustainable buildings.